Az-Back/Az-Back/README.md

 You can found my french CV here → [CV](https://az-back.github.io/CV/) ←

-I'm a beginner developper web.
+I'm a beginner developer web.

 I'm looking for good developper web who can help me to experiment myself through lot of projects